AaltoSciComp/scicomp-docs/aalto/zulip.rst

   * This allows users to register using an email address
   * If you enable this, make the chat ``invitation only`` as described in 'Invitation settings'
   * We cannot allow random people or bots to register freely
+  * Unfortunately, there is no option for "Anyone with an Aalto account can register without invitation, but you can invite others with an email address."

 **Users**

 * You can manage users here.
 * Please be careful with who you assign admins/owners.
 These roles should be only given to course staff